 mcocommand (available to the

-The orchestration engine in Puppet Enterprise uses the same security model as the recommended “standard MCollective deployment.”
+The MCollective engine in Puppet Enterprise uses the same security model as the recommended “standard MCollective deployment.”
 See the “security model” section on the MCollective standard deployment page for a more detailed rundown of these security measures.

 In short, all commands and replies are encrypted in transit, and only a few authorized clients are permitted to send commands.
-By default, PE allows orchestration commands to be sent by:
+By default, PE allows commands to be sent by:

 - Read/write and admin users of the PE console